 It is necessary to treat both disorders at the same time to help increase the possibility of lasting sober living.
 We offer a variety of dual diagnosis treatment programs to treat alcohol and drug abuse along with mental health issues such as depression and anxiety.

 Self-medication to deal with the emotional pain of mental illness is often the catalyst to drug and alcohol dependency.
 These methods are merely a temporary solution that will inevitably cause permanent damage.
 The best course of action is to treat both diseases concurrently and create a plan of action to promote a lifestyle of sobriety, mental health, and independence.

 Why Dual Diagnosis Treatment is Important

 Individuals with mental illness have a higher risk for drug/alcohol abuse.
-In fact, there is scientific evidence to suggest that one-third of individuals with mental illness engage in substance abuse.
+There is scientific evidence to suggest that one-third of individuals with mental illness engage in substance abuse.
 Additionally, more than one-third of individuals who abuse drugs and alcohol also suffer from mental illness.
-In order to treat these individuals, these co-occurring disorders must be treated together.
+To treat these individuals, these co-occurring disorders must be treated together.